lquayle88/lquayle88/README.md

 I have spent over 9 years working in the academic research setting.
 I have a strong data analytical background and extensive experience in analysing quantitative data resulting from a wide variety of technologies including next-generation sequencing, microarray, NanoString nCounter and high-throughput RT-qPCR array profiling platforms, amongst various others.

 I am skilled in development and deployment of scalable, automated cloud-based or high-performance computing (HPC) workflows, as well as being proficient in acquiring, cleaning and wrangling data from a broad range of sources, undertaking exploratory data analyses, using descriptive and inferential statistical methods and best-practice data visualisation techniques.
+Check out my <a href="https://blog.lewisdoesdata.com/portfolio/" target="_blank">portfolio</a> and <a href="https://blog.lewisdoesdata.com" target="_blank">blog</a> to see some of the things I have done in the past.

 I am currently a member of the <a href="https://sbc.shef.ac.uk./" target="_blank">Sheffield Bioinformatics Core</a> working on a project aiming to create a mutational map of non-coding genomic regions for the 100,000 Genome Project for bladder cancer and contributing bioinformatics capability to the Genotype of Urothelial cancer (GUSTO) clinical trial.
 I am involved in assessing, testing, and implementing best practice methods for genomic data analysis, as well as contributing to the maintenance of well-curated, highly structured, transparent resources for integrating genomic and clinical data.